 United Methodist Church

 United Methodists should keep in mind the ruling of the General Conference that candidates for both deacon and elder orders in an Annual Conference must include in their graduate theological studies the areas of Old Testament, New Testament, theology, church history, mission of the church in the world, evangelism, worship/liturgy, and United Methodist doctrine, polity, and history.
 The specific requirement for United Methodist doctrine, polity, and history is the equivalent of two credit hours in each of the fields.
 This requirement may be met by successful completion of REL 691 (Ecclesiology, Ministry, and Polity) and REL 696 (United Methodist History) when taken in sequence.
 Annual Conferences may have additional requirements for ordination beyond those specified in The Book of Discipline of the United Methodist Church.
-Many Annual Conferences require both a unit of Clinical Pastoral Education and one or two years of supervised ministry.
+Many Annual Conferences require both a unit of Clinical Pastoral Education and one or two years of internship.
 Students should be in touch early in their seminary career with their Board of Ordained Ministry to determine specific requirements.

 Candidates for ordination are reminded that they should contact their district superintendent and District Committee on Ordained Ministry to begin the candidacy process as described in The Book of Discipline.
 It is advisable to begin this process early in the seminary experience.
 Courtesy mentoring for candidates is sometimes possible through the Connecticut District of the New York Annual Conference.

 Methodist Studies Certificate